 The Company has credit risk as a result of its trade accounts receivable.
 Trade accounts receivable consists of a large number of customers, spread across diverse industries.
 The concentration of credit risk is limited due to the fact that the customer base is large and unrelated.
 As such, the Company does not anticipate any significant credit losses.
-Of the trade receivable balance at December 31, 2020, only one customer represented greater than 10% of the balance amounting to \$11,855.
+Of the trade receivable balance at December 31, 2021, only two customers represented greater than 10% of the balance amounting to \$65,657.